 The surviving or consolidated entity remains or becomes active while the other company or companies are automatically dissolved.
-Unless the shares of such shareholder are publicly listed or quoted, dissenting shareholders in a merger or consolidation of this type are entitled to payment of the fair value of their shares if such shareholder provides a written objection before the vote on such merger or consolidation.
+Unless the shares of such shareholder are publicly listed or quoted on the expiry date of the period allowed for written notice of dissent to be provided to the Company, dissenting shareholders in a merger or consolidation of this type are entitled to payment of the fair value of their shares if such shareholder provides a written objection before the vote on such merger or consolidation and subsequently provides written notice of their decision to dissent within 20 days immediately following written notice from the Company to such shareholder of the authorization for such merger or consolidation.
 The fair value of the shares will be determined by the Cayman Islands court if it cannot be agreed among the parties.
-With respect to shares that are listed or quoted, a shareholder shall have similar rights only if it is required by the terms of the merger or consolidation to accept for such shares property other than (i) shares (or depositary receipts in respect thereof) in the surviving or consolidated company; (ii) listed or quoted shares (or depositary receipts in respect thereof) of another company; (iii) cash in lieu of any fractions of shares or depositary receipts described at (i) and (ii); or (iv) any combination of shares, depositary receipts or cash described in (i) -(iii).
+With respect to shares that are listed or quoted, a shareholder shall have similar rights only if it is required by the terms of the merger or consolidation to accept for such shares property other than (i) shares (or depositary receipts in respect thereof) in the surviving or consolidated company; (ii) listed or quoted shares (or depositary receipts in respect thereof) of another company; (iii) cash in lieu of any fractions of shares or depositary receipts described at (i) and (ii): or (iv) any combination of shares, depositary receipts or cash described in (i)-(iii).